prikeshsavla/bhel/README.md

-# Intro
+# Bhel
+A Minimal Light Exercise Timer 💪⏲

+## Table of Contents
+* Introduction
+* Technologies
+* Roadmap
+* Contribution

+## Introduction
-Bhelpuri is a light and savoury snack from India, and a type of chaat.
+Bhel is a light and savoury snack from India, and a type of chaat.
 It is made of puffed rice, vegetables and a tangy tamarind sauce, and has a crunchy texture
 So a great food metaphor for excercising for individuals who want to loose weight.

+## Technologies
-# Vue 3 + Typescript + Vite
+- Vue 3

-Roadmap:
+- Vite
+- Typescript
+- PicoCss
+- Netlify

+## Roadmap
   - [x] Exercise Timer
   - [x] Background Music
   - [x] Queued exercise